yannguillemaud/ChatOS/README.md

 #### Server Message
 The message of the client will be sent to the specified connected client in a packet containing the sender pseudonym and the message.
 It will have the following format :
-- OPCode : 7 (byte)
+- OPCode : 6 (byte)
-- Number of bytes encoding the sender's pseudonyme (long)
+- Number of bytes encoding the sender's pseudonyme (int)
 - Sender's pseudonyme encoded
-- Number of bytes encoding the message (long)
+- Number of bytes encoding the message (int)
 - Endoded message